 As LRC has worked to identify funding sources to help modernize the local levee system, we discovered that the best pathway to secure federal funding for levee improvements is to partner with the US Army Corps of Engineers (USACE) on a Feasibility Study.

-The USACE Feasibility Study is a formal three-year process used to determine if there is federal interest in investing in an infrastructure system, identify the problem areas, and develop solutions to address them.
-If federal interest is identified, the process culminates with a report to Congress with accompanying funding requests to complete the projects in the report.
+The US Army Corps of Engineers (USACE) Feasibility Study is a formal three-year process used to identify problem areas, develop solutions to address them, and determine if there’s federal interest in investing in local infrastructure.
+If federal interest is identified, a report is delivered to Congress with recommendations and accompanying funding requests to complete the projects described in the report.

 After advocating for several years, a new start feasibility study was designated by the federal government in mid-2018.
 The funding for this study came from a special appropriation package for the Corps to work on flood and storm damage reduction projects.
 Because of this special appropriation, the study is 100% federally funded and does not require any local match.
 It also means the Corps must focus exclusively on issues related to flood safety during this study.
 Although the allotted funding will go directly to the Corps, their technical evaluation, modeling, and planning will greatly benefit our local efforts, and their recommendations may result in federal funding for some of the repairs needed to our local levee system.
 We are working closely with the Corps throughout the process to contribute to their recommendations, integrate local priorities, and fully maximize this opportunity.